Mu to E Gamma: MEG II Result

+More data being taken in 2023-2026 with much higher statistics will result in an even better limit to be published in the future.

 Apparatus

-MEG uses a continuous muon beam (3 × 10^{7}/s) incident on a plastic target.
-The decay is reconstructed to look for a back-to-back positron and monochromatic photon (52.8 MeV).
+MEG and MEG II uses a continuous muon beam (3 × 10^{7}/s) incident on a plastic target.
+The experiment searches for a back-to-back positron and monochromatic photon (52.8 MeV).
 A liquid xenon scintillator with photomultiplier tubes measure the photon energy, and a drift chamber in a magnetic field detects the positrons.

-The MEG collaboration presented upgrade plans for MEG-II at the Particles and Nuclei International Conference 2014, with one order of magnitude greater sensitivity, and increased muon production, to begin data taking in 2017.
+All detectors are read out by the MIDAS DAQ system.

 More experiments are planned to explore rare muon transitions, such as Comet (experiment), Mu2e and Mu3e.